mrdoob/three.js/threejs/lessons/threejs-primitives.md

 }
 ```

-Now we can use this for the majority of the primitves we create.
+Now we can use this for the majority of the primitives we create.
 For example creating a box

 ```